microsoft/vsts-zendesk-app/README.md

 # Visual Studio Team Services App for Zendesk

-> Get the latest version of the app: [Download v0.6.0](https://github.com/Microsoft/vsts-zendesk-app/releases/download/v0.6.0/vsts-zendesk-app-0.6.0.zip)
+> Get the [latest version](https://github.com/Microsoft/vsts-zendesk-app/releases) of the app

 Unite your customer support and development teams.
 Quickly create or link work items to tickets, enable efficient two-way communication, and stop using email to check status.